 Topic Configuration tips Using the nbac_cron utility Use the nbac_cron.exe utility to create identities under which to run cron or at jobs.
-For more information about the nbac_cron utility: See "About the nbac_cron utility" on page 242. nbac_cron.exe is found in the following location: UNIX -/opt/openv/netbackup/bin/goodies/nbac_cron Windows-install_path\netbackup\bin\goodies\nbac_cron.exe For detailed information about using the nbac_cron utility: See "Using the nbac_cron utility" on page 242.
+For more information about the nbac_cron utility: See "About the nbac_cron utility" on page 237. nbac_cron.exe is found in the following location: UNIX -/opt/openv/netbackup/bin/goodies/nbac_cron Windows-install_path\netbackup\bin\goodies\nbac_cron.exe For detailed information about using the nbac_cron utility: See "Using the nbac_cron utility" on page 237.
 Enabling NBAC after a recovery on Windows Use the following procedure to manually enable NBAC after a recovery on Windows.
 Add AUTHENTICATION_DOMAIN, AUTHORIZATION_SERVICE, and USE_VXSS entries in Registry.
 Change the service type of NetBackup Authentication and Authorization services to AUTOMATIC.
 Restart the NetBackup services.
 Verify that the nbatd and nbazd services are running.
 Note: On a cluster run the bpclusterutil -enableSvc nbatd and bpclusterutil -enable nbazd commands.
 In cluster installations the setupmaster might fail A known issue exists in the case of cluster installations, where the configuration file is on a shared disk, the setupmaster might fail.
-Known issue on a cluster if shared security services (vxatd or vxazd) are clustered along with the master server A known issue exists on a cluster if shared security services (vxatd or vxazd) are clustered along with the master server.
-When executing the bpnbaz -SetupMaster command and setting up security (NBAC), freeze the shared security services service groups persistently where applicable or offline the services (but make sure their shared disk is online), and run the setupmaster command.
-Known issue in a clustered master server upgrade with NBAC, that all the AUTHENTICATION_DOMAIN entries in thebp.conf file are updated with the master server virtual name as the authentication broker A known issue exists where in a clustered master server upgrade with NBAC, all the AUTHENTICATION_DOMAIN entries in thebp.conf file are updated with the master server virtual name as the authentication broker.
-If any domain entry is present that refers to a different authentication broker other than the master server (and the master server does not service that domain), that entry needs to be manually removed from the bp.conf file.
+Known issue on a cluster if shared security services (vxatd or vxazd) are clustered along with the primary server are clustered along with the primary server.
+When executing the bpnbaz Known issue in a clustered primary server upgrade with NBAC, that all the AUTHENTICATION_DOMAIN entries in thebp.conf file are updated with the primary server virtual name as the authentication broker I all the AUTHENTICATION_DOMAIN entries in thebp.conf file are updated with the primary server virtual name as the authentication broker.
+If any domain entries present that refers to a different authentication broker other than the primary server (and the primary server does not service that domain), that entry needs